-Cat scratch fever.
-It’s an uncommon disease that can be passed from felines to humans.
+Cat scratch fever is an uncommon disease that can be passed from felines to humans.
 Should you be worried?

 That’s a relatively low number, so is it reasonable to worry about cat scratch fever if you share your life with kitties?
 According to Dr. Debra Jaliman, a board certified dermatologist and author of Skin Rules: Trade Secrets From a Top New York Dermatologist, there is minor cause for concern – but mainly only among people who have immune system problems.